You can build an effective data onboarding workflow by mapping the data onboarding process into five phases.

 Guidelines for establishing a data onboarding workflow

 The recommended data onboarding workflow consists of five steps:

 During the process, document your approach so your community is well informed.
-This can deflect many questions, establish user expectations, make your users more aware of their responsibilities, and teach your users how they can make effective contributions to the data onboarding process.
+Communication can deflect many questions, establish user expectations, make your users more aware of their responsibilities, and teach your users how they can make effective contributions to the data onboarding process.

-Step One: Request data
+Step one: Request data

 The data onboarding workflow begins with a request to add data.
 You can keep it as simple as an email, you can establish a formal process with templates and request requirements, as in the checklist attached to the bottom of this article, or you can even leverage an enterprise change control system.

+- Simplify your data requests.
 Capture only the essentials.
 Avoid using Splunk-specific terms, such as index name, field extractions, and so on.

+- Ask for specific known information.
 Ask for concrete details, such as data source host names and IP addresses, path, location, and access information; retention requirements (how long they need to keep the data); and a brief description of what the data represents.
 This will help you prioritize the request and define source types.

-Step Two: Define the data
+Step two: Define the data

 Hold a data definition meeting to clarify details of the request.
 Be thorough during this stage to reduce the chance of miscommunication or misunderstanding and to help the implementation phase go more smoothly.